Inside Google Analytics for SharePoint

 Why In-Depth Analytics Is Best With SharePoint

-Working with a platform such as SharePoint can really pull up stunning insights that can transform business process, productivity and even client engagement.
+Working with a platform such as SharePoint can really pull up stunning insights that can transform business processes, productivity, and even client engagement.
 It’s a solid bet for the enterprise that wants to build a solid foundation in a complex business landscape.
 This can be further enhanced by using an analytics tool that can tease out the business insights and intelligence from within SharePoint and that can be adapted to suit specific business needs.

 This is further enhanced by the ease of use embedded into the solution.
 CardioLog helps users to navigate the portal and find the information they need, on demand.
 It can measure what items are getting the most traffic, where they are most often getting stuck, the most commonly searched items, and where they are accessing the portal from.
 These insights can help streamline workflows and enhance employee performance, as well as access to essential documentation and data.